 - 9.1 At the request of the shipowner, the Tribunal de Commerce in Nantes issued an order on 14 March 2000 opening the limitation proceedings.
-The Court determined the limitation amount applicable to the Erika at FFr84 247 733 (£8.1 million) and declared that the shipowner had constituted the limitation fund by means of a letter of guarantee issued by Steamship Mutual. - 9.2 A group of claimants has lodged an objection to the Court's acceptance of Steamship Mutual's letter of guarantee, maintaining that the Imitation fund should have been constituted in cash.
-A court hearing was held on 31 May 2001 and the Court's decision is expected on 28 June 2001.
+The Court determined the limitation amount applicable to the Erika at FFr84 247 733 (£8.1 million) and declared that the shipowner had constituted the limitation fund by means of a letter of guarantee issued by Steamship Mutual. - 9.2 A group of claimants has lodged an objection to the Court's acceptance of Steamship Mutual's letter of guarantee, maintaining that the limitation fund should have been constituted in cash.
+A court hearing was held on 31 May 2001.
+In June 2001, the Court declined to take jurisdiction of this matter.